 To create a new table, click “Add Table” button, or the button with the white “+” in front of your table tabs at the bottom of the window (in the bottom left corner).
 If you’re not seeing this button, this means you don’t have permission to create new tables and you should contact the application’s administrator.

 At the moment of this writing, ZenBase supports importing of comma-separated values (CSV) files only.
 If you have Excel sheets you’d like to import into ZenBase, you should export these as CSV files from Excel first after which you can import the data into ZenBase.

 Note that table name should not contain space or any special characters.

 After clicking the button, you should start off by entering a name for your new table.
 Note that the name should only contain only alphanumeric characters: a-z, 1-9, underscored and dashes, NO SPACES.

 Next, you should choose the file you’d like to import.
 When importing a CSV file, it’s possible that your file contains the column names on the first line of the file, if this is the case, make sure you tick the checkbox labeled “First row contains column names“, this way ZenBase will use those column names to create your new table.

 The second way to use the data import function is by importing data into an existing table.
 The process of adding new records into an existing database table sometimes is called “append query”.
 To do this, bring up the table into which you’d like to import data.
-Next, the click the grey button labeled "Import data" which will bring up a popup.
+Next, click the grey button labeled “Import data” which will bring up a popup.
 In this popup, you can choose your CSV file and upload it.